sttp-book/sttp-book/chapters/appendix/answers.md

 Therefore, database access is, for example, hidden in a Data Access Object class.
 This class can easily be mocked, which enables you to apply all testing techniques in your domain we have discussed so far.

-You can now include the Data Access Object class, as it contains lots of SQL queries.

-Before diving into specific testing strategies, you should be aware that testing with real databases includes a certain risk.
+You can now test the Data Access Object class, as it contains lots of SQL queries.
+But, before diving into specific testing strategies, you should be aware that testing with real databases includes a certain risk.

 Make sure that whenever you test against real databases, you always clean-up whatever you have created.
 Left-over rows that shouldn't be there could lead to fails further down your testing suite.